gao-hongnan/gaohn-galaxy/galaxy/machine_learning/clustering/kmeans/concept.md

 ### Objective Function Re-defined

-We can now re-define the objective function {eq}`eq:k-means-objective-function-1` in terms of the optimal cluster centers and assignments.
+We can now re-define the objective function in equation {eq}`eq:k-means-objective-function-1` in terms of the optimal cluster centers and assignments.

 $$
 \begin{alignat}{4}